jacobbisaacson/hw10-hangman-DOM-OOP/hangman-hints.md

 * What other data do you need to "track" for one round of the game?
 How about your instantiated word?
 What would be a good name for that property?
 How about `currentWord`.
 Don't try to set/instantiate the random word directly as the object property, just initialize that property to be `null`.

 * But when _will_ the word get initialized?
 Well, when the round starts, right?
-So let's add a method `startRound()` that gets a random word from your `wordBank` array, instantiates a `Word` with it, and stores that instance in that `game.currentWord` property (remember to use `this` when referring to the `game` object inside of methods on the `game` object!).
-Commit when it works.
+So let's add a method `startRound()` that gets a random word from your `wordBank` array, instantiates a `Word` with it, and stores that instance in that `game.currentWord` property (remember to use `this` when referring to the `game` object inside of methods on the `game` object!)

 * **Test your game so far.**  Put a call to `game.startRound()` in the global scope, and then type `game` in your console and check that a random word got instantiated.
 Sweet!
 You're committing right?
 This would be a great time.